Life of Prayer & Hospitality

 Hospitality with an Ecumenical Aim

-in developed countries, the Sisters' primary activities of welcome and hospitality provide an ecumenical service presented as a practice of perfect charity, spiritual and human warmth for the those living in profound physical or spiritual poverty who are searching for a better life and new horizons.
+in developed countries, the Sisters' primary activities of welcome and hospitality provide an ecumenical service presented as a practice of perfect charity, spiritual and human warmth for those living in profound physical or spiritual poverty who are searching for a better life and new horizons.

 Local Community Services